lvash/Online-Notebook/Online_notebook.md

 ##**Sites**
 + 18 total sites around the Champlain Basin were visited every other week.
 + 3 sites were visted per day for 6 days in a row
-+ Each site was visited every other week from mid-May to July and one week in mid-August
++ Each site was visited every other week from mid-May to July and one week in mid-August (7 weeks total)

 #### **Coordinates Table:**
 |Site.name                  |Site.letter |Town             | Latitude| Longitude|